 Around the middle, the volume begins to wander into technological territory.
-In a string of letters to his publisher, Eames Marana, a polyglot translator, relates his absurd misadventures in his attempts to procure an eagerly awaited new novel from a reclusive Irish writer named Silas Flannery, based in Switzerland.
-After perilous peregrinations, in which a “sawed-off Tommy gun” was directed at him and his plane is hijacked by a band of book pirates to a dictatorial African republic, he bragged, he dutifully delivered it to the Organization for the Electronic Production of Homogenized Literary Works (or O.E.P.H.L.W.), headquartered on Wall Street.
+The polyglot translator Eames Marana relates his absurd misadventures in his attempts to procure an eagerly awaited new novel from a reclusive Irish writer named Silas Flannery.
+After perilous peregrinations during which his plane was hijacked by a band of book pirates to a dictatorial African republic, he dutifully delivered it to the Organization for the Electronic Production of Homogenized Literary Works (or O.E.P.H.L.W.), headquartered on Wall Street.

-Flannery is hiding both from his literary agents who can’t wait to lay their hands on his new work as well as from salespeople who’d like his characters to wear certain brands of apparel and drink certain fruit juices a.k.a. “product placement.”
+Flannery is hiding both from his literary agents who are breathing down his neck as well as from salespeople who’d like his characters to wear certain brands of apparel and drink certain fruit juices a.k.a. “product placement.”

 The convolution extends into science-fiction.
-One day, when Flannery is out for a walk in a mountain trail, he runs into a party of boys, arranging pieces of canvas in geometric patterns on a meadow.
-They tell him that they’re markers for passing flying saucers.
+One day, when Flannery is out for a walk in a mountain trail, he runs into a party of boys who tell him that they’re putting markers for passing flying saucers.
 They’ve heard on the grapevine that extraterrestrials will convey a message to humanity, encoded in his new work.
-He”ll write knowing that his thoughts are his own, but in reality, they’ll be dictated by aliens.
+He’ll write knowing that his thoughts are his own, of course, but in reality, they’ll be dictated by aliens.

 If the identity of the writer was kept uncertain, “perhaps externally, the edifice of literature would not have changed at all, but beneath, in the foundations, where the relationship between reader and text is established, something would have changed forever.”
-To that end, he founded the Organization of Apocryphal Power (or O.A.P.), a mysterious bibliophilic sect that steals manuscripts.
+To that end, he founded the Organization of Apocryphal Power (or O.A.P.), a mysterious bibliophilic sect that steals manuscripts and corrupts them.

 Trotting the world from book to book, the Reader returns to the city from which he’d set out.
 He goes to the local library to look for all the titles he hasn’t been able to read to the finish.
-There’re all there, on the records, but none are obtainable.
+All of them are on catalog, but none are immediately available.
 Yet, his quest is somehow complete.

 Chapter XII concludes with a single square: